Religion in Denmark: Sikhism

 In Denmark there are about 4,000 Sikhs of Punjabi origin.

 Traditional religions

 "Mormons visit a country carpenter" (1856) by Christen Dalsgaard, depicting a mid-19th-century visit of a Mormon missionary to a Danish carpenter's workshop.
 The first Mormon missionaries arrived in Denmark in 1850.

 According to a survey of various religions and denominations undertaken by the Danish Foreign Ministry, other religious groups comprise less than 1% of the population individually and approximately 2% when taken all together.

 Neopaganism

 A neopagan religious group, Forn Siðr — Ásatrú and Vanatrú Association in Denmark, describes itself as a revival of the Norse paganism prevalent in Denmark before Christianization.
 It gained state recognition in November 2003.
 There are about 500 registered heathens (0.01% of the population) adhering to the old Norse beliefs.

 In 2016, the designer Jim Lyngvild established the heathen building Manheim in Korinth on Funen.

 Irreligion

-In 2013, just under 20% of the Danish population identifies as atheist.
+In 2013, just under 20% of the Danish population identified as atheist.
+According to Pew 2018, Denmark had 72% that chose religion is 'Not too/not at all' important in their lives, and 62% said they never pray, which were the highest figures being shared with Sweden.